K1DV5/docal/README.md

 ```

 Now, looking at the above example line by line,

-* The first line serves as a real comment that does not do anything in python or in docal.
+* The first line serves as a real comment that does not do anything in python
+  or in docal.
-* The second is a python import statement, to make things such as sqrt, sin, pi available.
+* The second is a python import statement, to make things such as sqrt, sin, pi
+  available.
-* The line that only contains a hashtag is treated as a message that what follows, until the next tag or the end should be sent to the document and at this particular place.
-That's why tags are necessary in the document.
-It looks for those tags in the document and replaces them with the modified versions of the calculations and paragraphs below it.
+* The line that only contains a hashtag is treated as a message that what
+  follows, until the next tag or the end should be sent to the document and at
+  this particular place.
+That\'s why tags are necessary in the document.
+It
+  looks for those tags in the document and replaces them with the modified
+  versions of the calculations and paragraphs below it.
-* The lines starting with single hash characters are taken as parts of running text (paragraphs).
+* The lines starting with single hash characters are taken as parts of running
+  text (paragraphs).
-* The lines with equal signs are treated as calculations. when they end with comments, the part after the hash character is treated as options for that calculation. (in the first three cases, we want to display the unit m displayed besides the variables that we assign to.
-And in the last equation, the additional 13 is taken as thouth the user wants only the first and the last steps displayed.)
+* The lines with equal signs are treated as calculations. when they end with
+  comments, the part after the hash character is treated as options for that
+  calculation. (in the first three cases, we want to display the unit m
+  displayed besides the variables that we assign to.
+And in the last equation,
+  the additional 13 is taken as thouth the user wants only the first and the
+  last steps displayed.)
-* The last two comments (treated as paragraphs), have tags in them, which are interpreted as variable references and thus are substituted by formatted values of those variables.
+* The last two comments (treated as paragraphs), have tags in them, which are
+  interpreted as variable references and thus are substituted by formatted
+  values of those variables.

-The output of the above example, inserted into a plain word file, containing only two tags, \#\#foo and \#\#bar will look like the following figure.
+The output of the above example, inserted into a plain word file, containing
+only two tags, \#\#foo and \#\#bar will look like the following figure.

 ![Word document output](https://github.com/K1DV5/doCal/raw/master/src/common/images/word-out.jpg "Word document output")